 The properly trained working dog is indispensable.
 No machine or substitute could ever replace him.
 (James L. Moore, 1930)

 We use our dogs in our work every day!

 We manage a commercial beef cattle operation, running approximately 2,000 head across several grazing properties.
 We run Hereford and Angus breeder cattle, producing 'black baldy' progeny, growing them out to heavy feeder weight.
-We also trade cattle according to the seasons, and run a small flock of Dorper cross sheep.
+We also trade cattle according to the seasons, and run a small flock of White Dorper and Damara sheep.

 We cell graze across the whole operation, which means we are moving cattle often.
-This can be as often as twice a day when the feed is really growing!
+This can be as often as daily when the feed is really growing!
 We run maximum numbers of cattle in the minimum numbers of mobs possible.
 This means mobs of up to 500 breeder cows, or 1,000 head of dry cattle.

 We are often moving cattle on our own, with just the help of the dogs.
 Good working dogs are by far, the most efficient way to move livestock.
 They allow us to get this work done without the help of extra staff, saving the business money, and resulting in quieter stock, that fatten quicker and are easier to handle.
 On top of the economic benefits of using dogs, the most enjoyable and rewarding part of my job is working cattle on horseback with a couple of dogs.
 I can’t imagine running a livestock business without our dogs!

 Being a cattle breeding operation our dogs have a variety of work which includes handling cows and calves.
 We also use our dogs to handle our sheep.
 This includes paddock and yard work.
 This is great work for the dogs, completely different to working cattle, adding to their versatility.